soroushmoussavi/trees/README.md

 trees :
 ```
 ## Status
 Complete with a parser combinator supplied with [mpc](https://github.com/orangeduck/mpc), a low-level evaluation engine, and a robust error-handling scheme, <i> trees </i> now completely supports lambda definition, variable setting, and all arithmetic.
-There are six conditional, one ternary and ten list-manipulation symbols.
+There are three logical, six conditional, one ternary and ten list-manipulation symbols.